The Best Cheap Dog Foods

 Read the ingredients and do the math and see which one gives you the best value pound per pound.

-- If buying from Amazon, you can get a 5-10% discount if using a monthly subscription.
+- If buying from Amazon, you can get a 5-10% discount when using their monthly subscription.